-Our weekly survey ending on 15th September 2019, asked our students which musical instrument they would like to be able to play very well.
+Our weekly survey ending on 15th September 2019, asked our students about their favourite musical instruments and in particular which instrument they would like to be able to play very well.
 Of the six instruments given as possible choices, over 60% of you chose the piano with the violin coming second.

 One of the striking things about this particular survey was that it attracted more responses than any of our previous surveys.
 This week we had 1,517 respondees whereas last week we only had 602.
 Perhaps this isn’t surprising though when you consider that last week we were asking for opinions on Brexit, which isn’t the most exciting subject at the best of times!